It’s a good idea to pack your bag a month or two before your due date, so you don’t have to rush around when it’s time to get to the hospital.

 - Clothes to wear home

-Note: Everything your baby needs for his or her stay in the hospital will be provided, including diapers and formula.
+Please note: Everything your baby needs for his or her stay in the hospital will be provided, including diapers.

 Can't find the health information you’re looking for?